HeathDoMay/Ego-Titans/README.md

 ## About the Project
 The four of us created a racing set in space.
 We wanted to create a racing game with a little bit of twist.
 Instead of there just being a single track, there are two!
 However, the second track is above the player.
 In order for the player to use this second track they have to flip their gravity.
+There are obstacales on each track which will force the player to flip their gravity.